Frequently Asked Questions

-No. In order to give you an accurate quote we would need to view the area that needs working on as each project is completely different to the next.
+No, in order to give you an accurate quote we would need to view the area that needs working on as each project is completely different to the next.
 We think it’s important for you to meet with us ‘face to face’ and feel comfortable about us working in your property, and we can also provide you with more ideas about what designs would work best if we can see the space concerned.

-Our office is in Halifax, however our initial meetings are usually held at the location where your work is due to take place so that we can see the extent of what needs to be done.
+Our office is in Bedford, however our initial meetings are usually held at the location where your work is due to take place so that we can see the extent of what needs to be done.

 Yes.
 We will provide a current clearance letter from the Workers' Compensation Board of Nova Scotia upon signing of your contract.
 This indicates that our company has workers’ compensation coverage, has met all payroll reporting requirements, and has paid all WCB premiums to date.

 Yes – the Canadian Home Builders Association (NS) is the representative voice of the residential construction industry in Nova Scotia and as members we are committed to abide with their code of ethics.

 And here are a few Design Tips & Ideas

 Planning for the long term & thinking ahead can avoid short term renovations that may need to be redone – by discussing your long & short term goals with us, we can offer suggestions for an effective sequence of work over a period of time that can suit your needs and your budget.